stakater/GitWebhookProxy/README.md

 # JenkinsProxy
-A proxy to let webhooks reach Jenkins running behind a firewall
+A proxy to let webhooks to reach a Jenkins instance running behind a firewall